Stormtrooper7652/SOFI-Bot-Discord-Farmer/README.md

 ## Stuff to add:
 - Automatic bumping
 - Multi-account support
-- Best card picker
+- Best card picker:

 Instead of picking a random card it will pick the best one.
-- Favourite & Wishlisted cards
+- Favourite & Wishlisted cards:

 If a wishlisted card comes up itl prioritize picking that card instead of the best one.
-- Automatic card burning
+- Automatic card burning:

   If a card meets a specific requirement itl automatically burn the card.